 The transform calculated by this routine can be used to solve Poisson's equation when the solution is specified at the left boundary, and the derivative of the solution is specified at the right boundary (Swarztrauber (1977)).
-(See the C06 Chapter Introduction.)

 The routine uses a variant of the fast Fourier transform (FFT) algorithm (Brigham (1974)) known as the Stockham self-sorting algorithm, described in Temperton (1983a), together with pre- and post-processing stages described in Swarztrauber (1982).
-Special coding is provided for the factors 2, 3, 4, 5 and 6.
-This routine is designed to be particularly efficient on vector processors, and it becomes especially fast as m, the number of transforms to be computed in parallel, increases.
+Special coding is provided for the factors 2, 3, 4 and 5.